 With the transposition procedure, multiple NLRIs with the same common SRv6 SID (minus the function) can be packed into the same BGP update, as is done for regular VPN-IP or EVPN route for MPLS tunnels.
-The following figure illustrates the packing benefit.
+The packing benefit is illustrated in the following figure.